Detecting isomorphisms in the homotopy category: Introduction

 We now give the definitions needed in order to precisely state our results.

-\begin{definition} Let $\CC$ be any category and let $\GG \subset \CC$ be a set of objects. \begin{enumerate} \item We say that $\GG$ \emph{jointly reflects isomorphisms} if a morphism $f: X \to Y$ in $\CC$ is an isomorphism whenever $\CC(S,f): \CC(S,X) \to \CC(S,Y)$ is a bijection for every $S \in \GG$.
-(Heller uses the terminology ``left adequate.'')
+\begin{definition} Let $\CC$ be any category and let $\GG \subset \CC$ be a set of objects. \begin{enumerate} \item We say that $\GG$ \emph{jointly reflects isomorphisms} if a morphism $f: X \to Y$ in $\CC$ is an isomorphism whenever $\CC(S,f): \CC(S,X) \to \CC(S,Y)$ is a bijection for every $S \in \GG$. \footnote{Other terminology is in use, such as ``$\GG$ is a set of (weak) generators'' or ``the functors $\CC(S,-)$ are jointly conservative.''
+Heller says that ``$\GG$ is left adequate.''}

 \item A \emph{weak colimit} of a diagram $D : \cat{I} \to \CC$ is a cocone through which every cocone factors, not necessarily uniquely.